sudipta02/admin_ui_geektrust/README.md

-# This is a ReactJS coding challenge.
+# This is the solution to a ReactJS coding challenge.
+# Live Preview at - admin-ui-geek-trust.netlify.app
-Problem statement -
+# Problem statement -
 You work at a startup that is building an interface for admins to see and delete users.
 The users will be provided via an API.
 Your job is to build out a working UI

 # Requirements :